Beltra97/Unimib_ProcessoSviluppoSoftware_2/README.md

 > What is your opinion on giving feedback to users both as teachers and students?

-The answers to this question seem to confirm the appreciation for the feedback system, expecially because the teachers, since they are being rated, would be urged to perform in every private lesson.
+The answers to this question seem to confirm the appreciation for the feedback system, especially because the teachers, since they are being rated, would be urged to perform in every private lesson.

 - [ ] QUESTION 4: **SEARCH METHOD**